awsdocs/amazon-personalize-developer-guide/doc_source/data-prep.md

 To import your historical training data into Amazon Personalize, you do the following:

 1. Create an empty dataset group\.* Dataset groups* are domain\-specific containers for related datasets\.
-For more information, see [Step 1: Creating a dataset group](data-prep-ds-group.md)\.
+For more information, see [Step 1: Creating a Custom dataset group](data-prep-ds-group.md)\.

 1. For each type of dataset you are using, create an empty dataset with an associated schema\. *Datasets* are Amazon Personalize containers for data and schemas that specify contents of a dataset\.
 For more information, see [Step 2: Creating a dataset and a schema](data-prep-creating-datasets.md)\.